 In September 2005, after a long public outreach process, the CIDC released the Coney Island Strategic Plan, which outlined these key goals:

-For detailed information on The Strategic Plan, please visit the CIDC website.
 After ten years of dedicated work to improve Coney Island, the CIDC accomplished the goals it set to achieve and has now formally dissolved.

 NYCEDC and its partners, such as the newly formed Alliance for Coney Island, continually work to market and program Coney Island.
 In addition to ongoing maintenance of the beach and boardwalk, Alliance for Coney Island operates the Coney Island Fun Guide website, a resource for events, rides, amusements, eating, and shopping in Coney Island.
 Additional event updates are posted on Facebook, Twitter, and Instagram.
 While the Strategic Plan progresses, Coney Island is still vibrant, fun, and fascinating.